Self-Supervised Visual Learning by Variable Playback Speeds Prediction of a Video: Our Approach

 We define a tuple of $n$ clips as $L_n$ as follows:

-where $n$ is the number of clips, and the subscript, $s$, of the clip, $l_s$, is the playback speed or the frame rate.
+where $n$ is the number of clips, and the subscript $s$ of the clip $l_s$ is the playback speed or the frame rate.
 Positive playback speed indicates fast forward playing, and negative speed is reverse playing or rewinding.
 When constructing a tuple of clips, we always ensure that half of the clips have positive speed and the other half have negative speed.
 Therefore, our formulation can accurately represent the direction of dynamics.
-Compared to \cite{HLee2017}, they can not distinguish between open and close dynamics, but our method can.
-In the order prediction, there are $n$ factorial ($n!$) possibilities in total.
+In particular, our proposing method can distinguish between open and close dynamics which has been difficult to achieve so far~\cite{HLee2017}.
+In the order prediction, there are $n!$ ($n$ factorial) possibilities in total.
 The clip, $l$, consists of $m$ frames from random initial frame, $f_i$, (where $f_i$ is the $i^{th}$ frame of the original video), which is derived by

 Unlike \cite{DXu2019} we allow the same frames to be selected between the clips because of random initialization and the different frame rate associated with the clips.
 This allowance gives us a higher degree of freedom in using videos, so that more video clips can be used for learning a network model.